bk/dokumentaro/content/utilities/color.md

 ---

 # Color Utilities
-{: .no_toc }

-## Table of contents
-{: .no_toc .text-delta }

-1. TOC
-{:toc}
+[TOC]

 ---

-All the colors used in Just the Docs have been systematized into a series of variables that have been extended to both font color and background color utility classes.
+All the colors used in Dokumentaro have been systematized into a series of variables that have been extended to both font color and background color utility classes.

 ## Light Greys